Proposals

 Given the location of the site and proximity to the River Great Ouse, Bloor Homes has developed a drainage strategy that meets the needs of the area.
 Most significantly, the developable area of the site is located to the southeast corner of the development, furthest away from the River Great Ouse and outside of its river valley.

-The proposed surface water drainage strategy will use sustainable urban drainage systems (SuDS) to capture, control and release water generated on-site, back to pre-development greenfield rates.
-The system is designed to manage severe weather that happens very rarely, such as 1-in-100-year storm event and to account for climate change.
+The system is designed to manage severe weather that happens very rarely, such as 1-in-100-year storm event including 40% to account for climate change.

 Pride in place